A Shoelace for the Wedding

 - I needed an emergency solution.
 What everyday item could I repurpose as a belt?

 Suddenly, as I balanced my luggage on my shoulder and held the shoeboxes in my hand, a brilliant idea for a way out of this predicament flashed through my mind!
-What if I used the laces from my everyday shoes?
-They're beige, and the matte laces would match the suit well.
+What if I used the lace from my everyday shoe?
+It’s beige, and the matte cord would match the suit well.

 I loaded the trunk, helped Julia with her dress, got in the car, and started the engine.
 As I shifted into gear, I asked Julia to pull the shoelace out of one of my shoes.
 At that moment, I didn’t know if it would work.

 When we arrived at the registry office, everyone was already there.
 We were by no means on time, but there were still a few minutes left before the ceremony.
 There was enough time to adjust the shoelace – I mean, the belt.
-Tied around my waist, there were enough extra centimeters for a bow.
-The makeshift belt didn't fit perfectly, but it did keep my pants up.
+Once it was tied around my waist, there were even a few centimeters left for a bow.
+The makeshift belt didn’t fit perfectly, but it did keep my pants up.
 Mission accomplished!

 A Change of Location and a Moment to Catch Your Breath

 The day unfolded in two stages.
-It began in Leipzig and ended in our hometown near Gera.
+It began in Leipzig and ended in our home region near Gera.

 Julia and I were responsible for the first part.
 Immediately after the wedding ceremony at the registry office, we invited our guests to Michaelis Leipzig for food.
 The hotel and restaurant are located six doors down on the same side of the street as our home.
 Two courses were served so that everyone could sit and chat together: a breakfast buffet followed by lunch.
 Even with a break for a short walk, two meals were too much – breakfast alone would have been sufficient.
 That was one of the lessons learned that day.